This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Ao Nang beach may be known best as a gateway to the idyllic southern Thailand islands but Ao Nang itself is a destination in its own right with a beautiful beachside setting and incredible nightlife.

-From relaxing spas to palm-tree lined bars, night market stalls to Muay Thai shows, there are so many things to do in Ao Nang, Krabi’s best jumping off point for the islands.
+From relaxing spas to palm-tree lined bars, night market stalls to Muay Thai shows, there are so many things to do in Ao Nang, Krabi’s best jumping off point for the islands (including an easy 20 minute long-tail boat to Railay Beach).

 Best of all, Ao Nang is sunset central – the coastal views here are simply stunning and there are loads of longtail boats to you get you out on the ocean